How to Replace a Kitchen Sink Strainer | Shelly Rhoades’s Guide

 Concluding Thoughts

-It is easy to do and doesn't require too many steps.
-After securing the new strainer in its place, just re-install the drain pipes and check for the leaks.
+The process is simple and doesn't involve too many steps.
+Once the new strainer is securely in place, proceed to re-install the drain pipes and carefully check for any leaks.

 Avatar for Shelly Rhoades